10:30 am Sunday Worship

 And then after you give your order, you wait patiently.
 You receive what’s ordered.
 Obviously, before you walk away with items in a bag, you need to square up accounts.
 You need to pay for your order.
 So put your credit card in the little reader to process your payment.
 After this little spinning thing, on the, on the screen, what happens next?

-The counter individual says to you, as if this is totally normal, as if this is always the way it was, spins a little reader around to you and says, “Just need you to fill out the rest of the screen for me.”
+The counter individual says to you, as if this is totally normal, as if this is always the way it was, spins the little reader around to you and says, “Just need you to fill out the rest of the screen for me.”
 What’s on the little screen?
 Suggested tip amounts.
 It’s basically, what Jesus is picturing here, a tip for doing your job.

 The servant who does his job, who’s connected to the master, who benefits from food, and home, and shelter, protection, safety.
 His family, often of these slaves, are totally taken care of for life, generations.
 The families blend together and join together with, with, love and concern and protection.
 It’s not the American shadow slavery picture.
 Don’t picture that!